scrapbook

 Most of the Southwest landscape paintings I've done in the past have been vistas of mesas and big skies.
-Lately I have enjoyed smaller, closer studies of some of the scenes around where I live. such as images of a place called Razorback Trail, just minutes away from my home.
+Lately I have enjoyed smaller, closer studies of some of the scenes around where I live, such as images of a place called Razorback Trail, just minutes away from my home.
 The surrounding area has hills with geologic formations of alternating pink and white rock, making really crazy striped patterns.
 Down here in Southern Utah you can't escape the reds, oranges and pinks on the hills and mountains.

 Another favorite place to paint is Snow Canyon outside of St. George in Southern Utah.
 It has red rock formations mingled with a lot of lava outcroppings.
 (And definitely not named for its snow).